fkarg/fkarg.github.io/staged/brain-work.md

 In the eleventh chapter, we learn what to do when we are asked for innovation and creativity.
-At its core, it is about being able to generate ideas without being judged for them, and doing things in other ways than usually.
+At its core, it is about being able to generate ideas without being judged for them, and doing things in other ways than normal.

 Appearing competent to others is the topic of the twelfth chapter.
-Apart from the fact that you should take notes during meetings and preparation does not mean knowing all numbers off your head, there are some tips on how to actually become competent.
+Apart from the fact that you should take notes during meetings and preparation does not mean knowing all numbers off your head, there are tips on how to actually become competent.
 Doing even small amounts of exercise will improve your mental abilities by up to 30 percent.
 A balanced lifestyle improves mental abilities as well.

 ## Part Three
-Chapter thirteen has some useful tips for [leading][extreme-ownership] teams.
+Chapter thirteen has useful tips for [leading][extreme-ownership] teams.
 According to Amy, your main job is to reduce uncertainty for employees while giving them control, and showing integrity as well as congruence with actions.